MopsValerka/giglings_lore_generator/README.md

 - Generates a unique name based on the Gigling's profile
 - Generates a short lore fragment legend
 - Displays the Gigling's actual NFT image, faction, rarity and racing stats
-- Saves all generated lore in a searchable inscriptions archive
+- Saves all generated lore in a searchable inscriptions archive.
+Stores on Upstash Redis
 - Copy button for easy lore card sharing

 ---